algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 So what if we wanted to go beyond 1023?
 Well, we could start counting with our fingers as trits where 0 is closed, 1 is half-up, and 2 is fully up.
-There are actually a huge variety of different ways we could move our hands about and count in odd ways, but we are interested in a more concrete problem: how high can we count with only 10 bits?
+There are actually a huge variety of different ways we could move our hands about to count in odd ways, but we are interested in a more concrete problem: how high can we count with only 10 bits?

 This is almost exactly the problem that Morris encountered in Bell Labs around 1977 {{"morris1978counting" | cite }}.
 There, he was given an 8-bit register and asked to count much higher than $$2^8 - 1= 255$$.